eric-endsley/week-3-project/README.md

 ## Tests & Specs
 #### Tests
-//Describe: .beepBoop
+Describe: .beepBoop

-//Test: "It should return an array from 0 to whatever number is passed as an argument" <br>
+Test: "It should return an array from 0 to whatever number is passed as an argument" <br>
-//Expect(beepBoop(0).toEqual([0]);
+Expect(beepBoop(0).toEqual([0]);

-//Test: "It should replace numbers in the returned array containing a 3 with 'Won't you be my neighbor?'<br>
+Test: "It should replace numbers in the returned array containing a 3 with 'Won't you be my neighbor?'<br>
-//Expect(beepBoop(3)).toEqual([0, 1, 2, "Won't you be my neighbor"]);
+Expect(beepBoop(3)).toEqual([0, 1, 2, "Won't you be my neighbor"]);

-//Test: "It should replace numbers in the returned array containing a 2 and not containing a 3 with "Boop"."<br>
+Test: "It should replace numbers in the returned array containing a 2 and not containing a 3 with "Boop"."<br>
-//Expect(beepBoop(23)).toEqual([0, ...
+Expect(beepBoop(23)).toEqual([0, ...
 19, "Boop", "Boop", "Boop", "Won't you be my neighbor", "Boop"]);

-//Test: "It should replaces numbers in the returned array containing a 1 and not containing a 2 or a 3 with "Beep""<br>
+Test: "It should replaces numbers in the returned array containing a 1 and not containing a 2 or a 3 with "Beep""<br>
-//Expect(beepBoop(14)).toEqual([0, ...
+Expect(beepBoop(14)).toEqual([0, ...
 9, "Beep", "Beep", "Boop", "Won't you be my neighbor", "Beep"]);

 #### Specs
 | Test | Input | Output |